China sees Labour Day travel rush as Covid-19 curbs lifted – latest updates

 Australia to consider next Friday to ease measures

-Australia will consider next Friday whether to relax coronavirus-related mobility restrictions, as the growth rate of new infections slows, Prime Minister Scott Morrison said on Friday following a national cabinet meeting.
+Australia will consider next Friday whether to relax coronavirus-related mobility restrictions, as the growth rate of new infections slows, Prime Minister Scott Morrison said following a national cabinet meeting.

-Morrison urged Australians to download an app aimed at attracing contacts of Covid-19 patients, saying it was a pre-condition to relaxing the containment measures.
+Morrison urged Australians to download an app aimed at attracting contacts of patients, saying it was a pre-condition to relaxing the containment measures.

 Malaysia to allow majority of businesses to reopen next week

-Malaysia will allow the majority of businesses to resume operations from May 4, Prime Minister Muhyiddin Yassin said, easing restrictions imposed to contain the spread of the new coronavirus.
+Malaysia will allow the majority of businesses to resume operations from May 4, Prime Minister Muhyiddin Yassin said, easing restrictions imposed to contain the spread.

 Economic sectors that involve large gatherings of people will not be allowed to reopen, Muhyiddin said in a televised address.